The difference a day makes: Mary Moffat’s journal 1819-1820

 4.4 The second section is quite short, just five pages long, and it reads as a statement for interested parties.
 It deals with cooking, kitchen arrangements, washing, servants and related matters.
 It seems to be in fact addressed to the friends referred to in its opening line, and is a kind of faux letter, perhaps a statement rather than a letter that was intended for collective or public reading.

-4.5 Its final page is shown in the JPEG here.
+4.5 Its final page is shown in the photograph here.
 Its concluding paragraph comments on ‘blunders’ and being ‘written all off hand’.
 Given this, it is unlikely to have been intended for an LMS and so more public context.
 The last two paragraphs are:

 ‘…You will perhaps think it curious when I tell you that I smear all our room floor’s [sic] with Cow-dung once a Week… Writing about this curious article puts me in mind of a custom of the Botchuanas.
 If his Majesty ?Matabee is with us he sends his servant for a piece of this article & rubs his hands with it till every particle of dust is gone – however curious it may appear to you.
 I would rather see him eat after this ?process than before it, as his hands get a share of the nasty fat & red ochre with which they smear them-selves –